vfixresearch/vFix/README.md

 ## Introduction
 ![Architecture of ContractPatch](architecture.png)
-Blockchain allows mutually untrusted parties to run a consensus protocol to agree on the trading transactions and maintain a shared ledger of data.
-While the correct execution of smart contracts is enforced by the consensus protocol of blockchain, it is challenging to create smart contracts that are free of security vulnerabilities. <br>

-vFix is a novel framework that automatically generates source code patched for vulnerable smart contracts. vFix can incorporate different fix strategies for smart contract vulnerabilities, and is designed to be a security "fix-it" tool that can automatically apply patches to the vulnerabilities and verify the patched contracts before the contract deployment.
+The increased adoption of smart contracts in many industries has made them an attractive target for cybercriminals, leading to millions of dollars in losses.
+Thus, continuously fixing newly found vulnerabilities of smart contracts becomes a routine software maintenance task for running smart contracts.
+However, fixing the vulnerabilities that are specific to the smart contract domain requires security knowledge that many developers lack.
+Without effective tool support, this task can be very costly in terms of manual labor.

+To fill this critical need, in this paper, we propose VFIX, which automatically generates security patches for vulnerable smart contracts.
+In particular, VFIX provides a novel program analysis framework that can incorporate different fix patterns for fixing various types of vulnerabilities.
+To address the unique challenges in accurately fixing smart contract vulnerabilities, VFIX innovatively combines template-based repair with a set of static program analysis techniques specially designed for smart contracts.
+Specifically, given an input smart contract, VFIX conducts ensemble identification based on multiple static verification tools to identify vulnerabilities for an automatic fix.
+Then, VFIX generates patches using template-based fix patterns, and conducts static program analysis (e.g., program dependency computation, pointer analysis) for smart contracts to accurately infer and populate the parameter values for the fix templates.
+Finally, VFIX performs static verification to ensure that the patched contract is free of vulnerabilities.
+Our evaluations on 144 real smart contracts containing different types of vulnerabilities show that VFIX can successfully fix 94% of the vulnerabilities and preserve the expected normal behaviors of the smart contracts.

 ## Setup
 <ol>
-<li> Install the Secueify: https://github.com/eth-sri/securify
+<li> Install the Secuerify: https://github.com/eth-sri/securify
 <li> Install the Slither: https://github.com/crytic/slither
 <li> Install the Smartcheck: https://github.com/smartdec/smartcheck
 <li> Install the required packages listed in the package-lock.json